Safeguarding Policy

 Purpose

-The Nossal Institute for Global Health (Nossal Institute) considers the integrity and value of the individual to be paramount and as such it is strongly committed to the safety and protection of all children.
-Nossal Institute has zero tolerance towards all forms of abuse, neglect, and exploitation of children.
-We recognize and honour the importance of caregivers, families, cultures, and communities around the world in protecting and nurturing children and we commit to working together with communities and partners in the safeguarding of children.
+The Nossal Institute for Global Health (Nossal Institute) considers the integrity and value of the individual to be paramount and as such it is strongly committed to the safety and protection of all people, including children, young people, older people and at-risk adults.
+Nossal Institute has zero tolerance towards all forms of abuse, neglect, and exploitation.
+We recognise and honour the importance of caregivers, families, cultures, and communities around the world in protecting and nurturing children and supporting at-risk adults.
+We commit to working together with communities and partners in the safeguarding of all people we work and connect with.

-This policy outlines the ethical standards, responsibilities, procedures, and practices required by Nossal Institute and all employees, partners, partners, consultants, volunteers, interns, and associates.
-It provides the framework for a child safe organisation which has strategies and procedures in place to safeguard children and young people from the risk of child abuse, neglect, and exploitation.
+This policy outlines the ethical standards, responsibilities, procedures, and practices required by Nossal Institute and all employees, partners, consultants, volunteers, interns, and associates.
+It provides the framework for a safe organisation which has strategies and procedures in place to safeguard children, young people, older people, people with disability, members of culturally and linguistically diverse communities, and other at-risk adults from the risk of abuse, neglect, harm and exploitation.

 Scope